-Chandrayaan-2 successfully enters Moon’s orbit
+Chandrayaan-2 successfully enters Moon’s orbit, ISRO chief K Sivan says ‘major milestone’ crossed

 India’s second Moon mission, Chandrayaan-2, has entered the lunar orbit on Tuesday morning, Indian Space Research Organisation said.
 The spacecraft is days away from soft landing on the Moon, which is scheduled for September 7.

-“Lunar Orbit Insertion maneuver was completed successfully today (August 20, 2019) at 0902 hrs IST [Indian Standard Time] as planned, using the onboard propulsion system,” the space agency said in a statement.
+“Lunar Orbit Insertion manoeuver was completed successfully today (August 20, 2019) at 0902 hrs IST [Indian Standard Time] as planned, using the onboard propulsion system,” the space agency said in a statement.
 “The duration of manoeuver was 1,738 seconds.
 With this, Chandrayaan-2 was successfully inserted into a Lunar orbit.”
 In the latest development, the orbit achieved by the spacecraft was 114 km at its nearest point and 18,072 km at its farthest.

+ISRO Chairman K Sivan said the mission crossed a major milestone on Tuesday.
+“It is now orbiting around the Moon,” he said, addressing a press conference.
+“Lunar orbit insertion manoeuver was carried out at 9 am for about 30 minutes and Chandrayaan 2 was precisely inserted in the defined orbit.

+Sivan added that three more manoeuvres are to be completed, and the next one will be around 1 pm on Wednesday.
+He said the next major event will happen on September 2, when the lander – called Vikram – will separate from the orbiter and proceed to perform a series of complex braking manoeuvres” before attempting to soft land in the south polar region of the Moon.
+On September 3, a small manoeuver will be done for about 3 seconds to ensure that the systems of the lander are functioning normally.

 Lunar orbit insertion remains one of the biggest challenges in the mission after the soft landing.
 “This was an extremely critical point in the mission, I would say the biggest milestone only second to the lunar landing,” Hindustan Times quoted an unidentified ISRO official as saying.
 “The moon is a moving object and so is our spacecraft.
 To ensure lunar capture, several parameters such as the velocity and the inclination had to be precise.”